Additive structure of totally positive quadratic integers: Uniquely decomposable elements

 \begin{theorem} The additive semigroups $\OK^+$, for real quadratic fields $K$, are pairwise not isomorphic. \end{theorem}

 \begin{proof} Assume that we are given $\OK^+(+)$ as an abstract semigroup $S(+)$.
 To prove the uniqueness of $K=\bQ(\sqrt D)$, we shall reconstruct the continued fraction for $\sigma_D$ using the additive structure of $S$.
 Note that the indecomposable and uniquely decomposable elements are well-defined in $S$ as they are defined intrinsically just from the semigroup structure.
-Since $S$ is a cancellative semigroup, we can define the Grothendieck group of differences $S-S$ and have $S\subset S-S$.
+Since $S$ is a cancellative semigroup, we can consider the universal (or Grothendieck) group of differences $G(S)=S-S$ and have $S\subset G(S)$.

 Consider all the indecomposables such that their double is uniquely decomposable:

 From Theorem~\ref{thm:ud} we know that $A$ is exactly the set of convergents and their conjugates, $A=\set{\alpha_i, \alpha_i'}{\text{$i$ odd}}$.
 For $\alpha\in A$, denote $k_\alpha$ the maximum integer such that $k_\alpha\alpha$ is uniquely decomposable.
 From Theorem~\ref{thm:ud}cd we know that for each $\alpha\in A$ there are exactly two $\beta\in S$ such that